 You can receive grants from your Local Enterprise Office or a Local Development Company to help you set up your business.
 These will not affect your entitlement to the Back To Work Enterprise Allowance.

-You can also keep any other benefits you are entitled to, such as a medical card and Back to School Clothing and Footwear Allowance – the BTWEA will not effect your entitlement to these benefits.
+You can also keep any other benefits you are entitled to, such as a medical card and Back to School Clothing and Footwear Allowance – the BTWEA will not affect your entitlement to these benefits.

 How is the Back To Work Enterprise Allowance taxed?